radicalkjax/Athena/README.md

 1. **Select an AI Model**: Choose from available AI models in the dropdown
 2. **Upload a File**: Click the "Upload" button to select a malware file for analysis
-3. **Configure Analysis Options**: Choose whether to use container isolation
+3. **Configure Analysis Options**:
+   - **Container Isolation**: Enable to run analysis in an isolated container environment
+   - **Container Configuration**: Select the container type (Windows, Linux, or macOS) and configure resource limits
+   - **Analysis Depth**: Choose between quick scan or deep analysis
 4. **Start Analysis**: Click the "Analyze" button to begin the analysis process
 5. **View Results**: Once analysis is complete, view the results in the three tabs:
    - Deobfuscated Code: Shows the cleaned, readable version of the malware code